raeufroushangar/MICA-Weighted/README.md

    - ![](ECMPIA_result/positional_weights_by_mutation_positions.png)

 3. **Bar Plot of Positional Weights Across Regions, Subregions, and Sub-subregions**
-   - Description: This plot shows the positional weights across regions, subregions, and sub-subregions, with interval bars indicating the range and weight for each category.
+   - Description: This plot shows the positional weights of regions, subregions, and sub-subregions in the sequence.
    - ![](ECMPIA_result/positional_weights_of_regions_subregions_subsubregions.png)

 4. **Scatter Plot of Positional Weights Across Regions and Subregions**
-   - Description: This plot shows the positional weights across regions and subregions, indicating the positional weights for each category.
+   - Description: This plot shows the positional weights of regions and subregions in the sequence.
    - ![](ECMPIA_result/positional_weights_of_regions_subregions.png)

 5. **Scatter Plot of Positional Weights of Regions**